Technigo/Web-Spring-24/weeks/week-5/exercises/book-library-react/README.md

 In the `/src/data.json`, we've included a data object contains some books data.
 You can `import` this JSON file into a component using `import data from './data.json'` (which we've already done for you in the App component).

 The result of importing the JSON is a variable called `data` which includes the full JSON object.
-Your task is to use this, along with `.map()` to mount an 'Book' component for each book.
+Your task is to use this, along with `.map()` to mount a 'Book' component for each book.
 Your app could have a structure like this:

 - `App` component which has the `data`
   - `Book` component which is rendered using `.map()` and which you pass the book data into using props.